Colonel McAuley Looks to Turn Florida’s 15th Congress District Blue

 And then public records are very clear that she's taken hundreds of thousands of dollars from FPL as well.

-So she is not serving the citizens of Central Florida, but is instead serving herself and her own campaign.
+So she is not serving the citizens of Central Florida, but is instead serving herself in her own campaign.

 And I am running to unseat Congresswoman Lee, who has been self-serving ever since she got to Washington.